 We reached out to many of the identified virtual teachers at the end of the summer for extended preplanning.
 I created and led a distributed training in Canvas LMS over the extended three weeks of preplanning our district scheduled to launch the school year 2020-2021.
 I introduced my online teaching Pre-planning course for new online teachers at the pinnacle of their anxiety about their online prowess.
 Initial estimates grew exponentially from 200 to 500, and the average for the first semester was approximately 400 K-12 teachers.
 The expectations and support had to align to move these instructors confidently into place.

 I maintained the documentation for each of the (75+) K-12 courses.
-I retained the SME and course author contact for my reference and district payment.
+The retention of the SME and course author contact for my reference and district payment was under my supervision.
 I maintained the master list of master courses and requested new blueprints for new teachers as they were assigned.
-I provided timely answers to building and district leaders on the status of these courses.
+And I provided timely answers to building and district leaders on the status of these courses.

 I provided Course Walks by grade band and content.
 Here is an example of a high school science course walk.
 These live sessions were held during the pre-planning for the school year 2020-2021, and I presented live and then offered an asynchronous course for those teachers experiencing this shift in teaching modalities.
 While that number constantly fluctuated, the first semester averaged 400 teacher-learners.